HectorVilas/lights-out/README.md

 ## update 3
 Now the adjacent tiles will turn on/off the lights.
 There's some code repetition, will fix later creating a function.
 Right now the game can be playable, but won't announce when you win and you must toggle some lights manually before starting.

+Note: Even though the code works, it breaks if the grid is bigger tan 10.
+That's because I used a generated ID containing the _X_ and _Y_ coordinates and got those numbers by index.
+No problem with _x9y5_, `tile.id[1]` and `tile.id[3]` have the numbers I need, but what happens with _x10y5_?
+Now I get "y" for _Y_ instead of 5.
+This can be fixed with a little array method magic, but making some custom attributes for _X_ and _Y_ would be better.
+Time to adapt the code and take on this new challenge.

+## update 4
+The method to toggle adjacent light has been changed for a better one with custom attributes.
+Now any grid size will work.
+The solution was easier than i thought.

+The lights now have a little transition when the lights are roggled.

+As a little extra, now the "Random level" button randomizes the tiles.
+To prevent softlock, once it chooses a random tile, it also toggles the adyacent ones.